solana-developers/professional-education/README.md

 ### Day before event

 The day of the event it’s unlikely you will have time for room setup.
-Students will arrive before the event, and want to talk to you.
+Students will arrive before the event and want to talk to you.

 9 AM: Room setup.